michelm/nuki-sesami/README.md

 # Nuki Sesami

-Open an electric door equipped with an _Nuki 3.0 Pro_ smart lock.
+Open (and hold) an electric door equipped with an _Nuki 3.0 Pro_ smart lock using a pushbutton and/or a smartphone using the _Nuki Sesami_ app.

+## Overview

+TODO: add system overview, components and general functions.

 ## Requirements